What is whole body donation?

 After death, what paperwork needs to be completed?

-Once Elon’s AGP has accepted the donor, the executor or next of kin should notify social security and post an obituary in the newspaper of choice.
+Once Elon’s AGP has accepted the donor, the executor or next of kin may post an obituary in the newspaper of choice.
 For further verification, the respective newspaper may contact the AGP.
 The services of a funeral home are not required to place an obituary.
 Copies of the death certificate may be needed for attorneys, financial advisors, insurance, banks and other agencies.
 Copies can be obtained from the town/city hall where death occurred or online at: (http://vitalrecords.nc.gov/) Please allow up to 3 weeks before contacting the Register’s Office in the town/city where death occurred.
 DO NOT CONTACT THE FUNERAL HOME.
 The donor’s death will be reported to the Social Security Administration.
 All other accounts and affairs are the responsibility of the estate or the responsible party.

 What happens after death?